farmOS/farmOS/README.md

 FARM LOG
 ========

-Provides various log types used in farming.
+Provides log types and UI for farm task management.

-Currently the following log types are provided:

-* Input
-* Cultivation
-* Harvest
-* Issue
-* Movement

 This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.